ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-new-stock-system.md

         #### Investment and Future Outlook

-        While the transition to this state-of-the-art system required a substantial investment, exceeding £100,000 for scanners and printers, this as a strategic move towards future-proofing our operations and as we strive to grow beyond £10million turnover.
+        Operations Director of ASL, Oliver Balshaw, commented "***While the transition to this state-of-the-art system required a substantial investment, exceeding £100,000 for scanners and printers, this as a strategic move towards future-proofing our operations and as we strive to grow beyond £10million turnover.***"

         We remain committed to delivering high-quality products with increased efficiency, setting a new standard in [cable assembly manufacturing](https://www.assembly-solutions.com/cable-assembly).